Market Analysis: China, Thailand, Japan, India, and the Middle East

 Japan

-Japan’s horse racing market is one of the largest and most sophisticated in the world.
-The Japan Racing Association (JRA) runs racing at major tracks and reported betting turnover of ¥3.269 trillion in 2022 (~€22.7 billion), making it the highest betting turnover worldwide for horse racing.
-In 2024, turnover was around ¥3.31 trillion, indicating steady growth.
-This immense wagering activity contributes substantial tax revenue and funds for the racing industry.
-Racing in Japan is a well-oiled system: Roughly 15,000 races are held annually nationwide (including the JRA and local NAR circuits), and events like the Japan Cup draw international competitors.
-The racing industry’s contribution includes prize money that is among the richest in the world – for example, the average purse per race in Japan is very high, attracting top jockeys and horses.
-Japan’s racing is also a major employer (tens of thousands work as trainers, stable staff, officials) and has spawned related industries (broadcasting, betting technology, breeding as covered earlier).
+The racing industry’s contribution includes prize money that is among the highest in the world.
+Japan’s racing is also a major employer with tens of thousands working as trainers, stable staff, and officials.
+It also spawns related industries, including broadcasting, betting technology, and breeding, as covered earlier.
 Unlike some countries, Japan does not allow on-track bookmakers, only pari-mutuel betting, and it has tightly integrated betting operations with state oversight, which has ensured that a significant portion of betting turnover recirculates into the economy and public funds.
-In terms of its contribution to sport, Japanese horse racing has put the country on the map – Japanese racehorses and jockeys now frequently compete (and win) abroad, enhancing Japan’s reputation in the global racing community.
+In terms of its contribution to sport, Japanese horse racing has put the country on the map, with Japanese racehorses and jockeys now frequently competing (and winning) abroad, enhancing Japan’s reputation in the global racing community.

 Middle East (UAE, Saudi Arabia, Qatar)